-Charles D. Watts Professor of Molecular Genetics and Microbiology
+Adjunct Professor in the Molecular Genetics and Microbiology

 In the great majority of human transcripts coding information is found in short exons that are identified and ligated together in the process known as pre-messenger RNA splicing.
 The complex nature of genes provides for versatility of expression because one gene can encode for many proteins by altering the selection of exons to be included in the messenger.
 This process is known as alternative splicing and it is the major engine of proteome diversity in humans.
 Alternative splicing is tightly regulated in normal development and is deregulated in disease.
 The evolution of alternative splicing probably accounts for the possibility to maintain a limited number of genes while increasing tissue diversity.